-This annual award is given to a Lynchburg College student whose achievements exemplify Heritage Green’s commitment toward a greater understanding of aging and the involvement of college students in gerontology.
+This annual award is given to a University of Lynchburg student whose achievements exemplify Heritage Green’s commitment toward a greater understanding of aging and the involvement of college students in gerontology.

-- To recognize a Lynchburg College student who has done outstanding work in the field of gerontology
+- To recognize a University of Lynchburg student who has done outstanding work in the field of gerontology

 - To promote research, classroom activities, community service, service learning and field work involving the aging population